 The campaigners planned to march down Queen Street before circulating a petition.

-Next story in National: Pacific village idea dismissed as 'fantasy'
+Next story in New Zealand: Pacific village idea dismissed as 'fantasy'

 Copyright © 2012, Radio New Zealand